 Sucre, Bolivia's capital city

 (located in the department of Chuquisaca) every August 6th for a special congressional session that is held in the "Casa de la Libertad" (similar to Independence Hall in Philadelphia, USA) where Bolivia's Declaration of Independence was signed in 1825 (it is housed in the building and on display for tourists and the public).
 Speeches are given, there are calls for unity and promises of improvement, new commitments are made, and the president addresses the nation.
-However, as of 2010 the Bolivian government has decided that the president will rotate cities, eventually visiting many major Bolivian cities.
+However, as of 2010 the Bolivian government decided that the president will rotate cities, eventually visiting many major Bolivian cities.

 Celebrations in other regions of Bolivia

-In La Paz, Cochabamba, Santa Cruz, and all other major cities and towns in the nation celebrations mostly consisted of parades.
-In the capital cities of each department the Prefect and civic leaders typically attend an early mass called the Tedeum.
+In La Paz, Cochabamba, Santa Cruz, and all other major cities and towns in the nation celebrations mostly consist of parades.
+In the capital cities of each department the state governors and civic leaders typically attend an early mass called the Tedeum.
 They also take part in a small procession during which they carry huge wreathes of flowers which they place at the feet of a statue symbolizing Bolivia's independence in the central plaza.
 Municipal and departmental leaders then gather on a small stage set up above the crowd and make short speeches, after which each city's parade begins.
 Typically, civic groups, schools, labor unions, various branches of the military, and members of organizations that represent many of the country's industries parade down a few short blocks of the street.

 Morales decrees the whipala must fly